-Pilot weeks and cup counts that diverge from the org chart are normal in Raleigh-Durham spring planning: the job is to measure behavior, not defend last year’s seat math.
+Pilot weeks and cup counts that diverge from the org chart are normal in Raleigh-Durham spring planning.
+The job is to measure behavior, not defend last year’s seat math.
+Break Coffee Co. offers free two-week trials with whole-bean espresso, real milk, and cup-based billing that shows adoption in pours.

 Triangle footprints mix research campuses with corporate towers along I-40 and US-1.
 Coffee demand on a lab pad spikes around shift handoffs and seminar weeks; corporate wings spike on client-heavy Wednesdays.
 Exporting cup data from one building type to another without labels produces renewal conversations nobody trusts.